What FOH Means in a Restaurant

 5. Bar staff

-The front-of-house staff in a restaurant has various responsibilities.
-For example, servers are responsible for taking orders, bringing food and drinks to the table, and providing general assistance to guests.
-Bartenders mix and serve drinks while hosts/hostesses greet guests and seat them at tables.
+The front-of-house staff in a restaurant has many responsibilities.
+For example, servers take orders, bring food and drink to the table and generally help guests.
+Bartenders mix and serve drinks hosts/hostesses greet guests and seat them.
 Busboys/bussers clear away used dishes and silverware and generally keep the dining area clean.

-2. Taking orders and serving food and drinks
+2. Take orders and serve food and drink

 7. Assist with opening and closing duties

-FOH staff members must work well under pressure and provide outstanding customer service.
-They must be able to multitask and handle a variety of tasks simultaneously.
-Excellent communication and interpersonal skills are essential, as is the ability to stay calm and level-headed in a fast-paced environment.
+FOH staff need to work under pressure and deliver great customer service.
+They need to be able to multitask and do many things at once.
+Good communication and interpersonal skills are key as is being able to remain calm under pressure.

-To measure customer service levels, a restaurant owner may ask guests to complete a survey rating their performance.
+To measure customer service a restaurant owner may ask guests to fill out a survey to rate their service.

 Front of House Waiter Serving Food